 note: local anthem adopted 1981; as a territory of the United Kingdom, "God Save the Queen" is official (see United Kingdom)

-Antigua and Barbuda name: "Fair Antigua, We Salute Thee"
+name: "Fair Antigua, We Salute Thee"

 lyrics/music: Novelle Hamilton RICHARDS/Walter Garnet Picart CHAMBERS